cnr-ibba/BIOINFO-guidelines/docs/terminal/slurm.rst

-The other prerequisite to use slurm is users consistency between controller and working nodes: in our local installation users are managed through an LDAP server, are *homes* are mounted through NFS on all cluster nodes: this means that a script or a software installed and working on the controller host is supposed to work in the same way even in master and worker nodes.
+The other prerequisite to use slurm is users consistency between controller and working nodes: in our local installation users are managed through an LDAP server, and *homes* are mounted through NFS on all cluster nodes: this means that a script or a software installed and working on the controller host is supposed to work in the same way even in master and worker nodes.
 You don't need to move files from controller node to working nodes, the same environment should be applied